CENTER FOR ACADEMIC EXCELLENCE

 The skills you use daily in university classrooms are different, because in college the burden of ensuring that your education is happening day to day shifts onto your shoulders.
 It is important to learn how to be a better college student, finding ways to work smarter, not necessarily harder.
 Start by talking with your professor about your difficulties.
 Be as specific as you can.
 Most professors are open to discussing strategies for success and course content.
 Ask your professor what academic resources are available for the course.
 You can also speak with your advisor about academic support.

-INDV courses are another good way to expose yourself to skills and strategies that promote academic success at Truman.
-Talk to your advisor about the opportunities available or check the catalog for information on the courses offered by the Center for Academic Excellence.
+• Academic Skills Course: The INDV 110 course is another way to expose yourself to skills and strategies that promote academic success at Truman.
+Talk to your advisor about the opportunities available or check the catalog for information on the courses offered to support academic success.

 Probation and Suspension